-HiSET Exam and Eligibility Requirements
+HiSET and GED Exams and Eligibility Requirements

-To be eligible to receive a voucher that allows you to take the HiSET exam for free, you must meet the requirements established through your local Adult Education program.
-(Click here to visit Find Your Program page for ABE or ESL.)
+To be eligible to receive a voucher that allows you to take the HiSET or GED exam for free, you must meet the requirements established through your local Adult Education program.
+(Click here to visit the Find Your Program page for ABE or ESL.)
 Not all local programs offer vouchers; however, all programs funded by the TDLWD Adult Education Division do offer vouchers.

 Adult learners can earn High School Equivalency Diplomas